snarlysodboxer/undying-proxy/README.md

 ## Example Use Case

-Forward external UDP port `27015` to an internal game server and external TCP port `5432` to a database, all managed by the same UnDyingProxy deployment listening on a single IP.
+- Forward both UDP and TCP from external port `27015` to the same port on an internal Kubernetes Service in a different namespace.

 ```yaml
 ---